Basis of accounting

 Net investment hedge

 Hedges of net investments in foreign operations are accounted for similarly to cash flow hedges.
 To the extent the hedge is effective, changes in the fair value of the hedging instrument arising from the hedged risk are recognised in the consolidated statement of comprehensive income and accumulated in the hedging and translation reserve.
-The gain or loss relating to the ineffective portion is recognised immediately in the income statement and is included in other operating expenses.
+The gain or loss relating to any ineffective portion is recognised immediately in the income statement and is included in other operating expenses.

 Gains and losses accumulated in equity are included in the income statement in the event that the foreign operation is disposed of.